zahid-404/assessment/README.md

 # Lean Delivery

+> [!IMPORTANT]
+> Before starting, please fork this repository into your own GitHub account.

 ## Front-End Assessment
 Use the source code in `index.html` to create a well-formatted version of this simple website.